What is Plenum Cable?

 Category cables have all types of different terms and standards.
 Knowing what goes where and when you to use the right cable is important for safety and electrical code compliance.
-On this blog post we will focus on one of those terms and that is Plenum spaces and cable.
-We will go over what is plenum cable and whether you really do need plenum cable or not for your installation project.
+On this blog post we will focus on one of those terms and that is Plenum cable.
+We will go over what is plenum cable, what are plenum spaces and whether you really do need plenum cable or not for your installation project.

-First of all the word plenum refers to a space, usually above a ceiling or below a floor, that can serve as a receiving chamber for air that has been heated or cooled to be distributed to inhabited areas.
+The word plenum refers to a space, usually above a ceiling or below a floor, that can serve as a receiving chamber for air that has been heated or cooled to be distributed to inhabited areas.
 In simplified terms: it is the space above a building’s dropped ceiling or below a raised floor that gets used for heating, ventilation or air conditioning often known as HVAC.
+They are important areas for buildings in that they control the flow of air throughout.

 What Does Plenum Have to Do with Cabling?